Updated on June 6th, 2023

 I would advise speaking to an agent once you’re in Queenstown to arrange your visit.
 We used Happy Travels who were very good & efficient.
 Although Milford looks close on the map, be aware that there is only 1 road in & out, which means any driver needs to loop down to Te Anau.
 To get to the Sound can be at least a 4-hour drive each way.

 There are many coach tours which do the trip & all appear to stop in the same places.
 For something with fewer people Fiordland Tours come highly recommended for smaller groups & informative guides.

 My friend Vikky & I chose to take a little more time & opted for driving ourselves.
 We spent a day each heading to & from Te Anau & stayed overnight at the excellent Radfords on the Lake.

 I could not recommend this option enough.
 Without any stops, the route to Milford Sound takes 2 ½ hours.”

 We were hoping to do a few hikes along the way but got easily distracted by the odd detour & after 4 hours, ran out of time before our cruise.
-I will write all about the journey in a future post so please watch this space if you are interested to know more.
+If you are interested to know more, check out my post with everything you need to know before you take on this epic road trip.

 Milford Sound is spectacular & we were lucky enough to see seals & dolphins in the water as well as experience 4 seasons in 2 hours!
 The rain only added to the energy & volume from the waterfalls as they appeared from the cliffs surrounding us.
 However, the drive was even more amazing & I have to say one of the most stunning road trips I have ever done.
 If you have the time & inclination I would 100% recommend driving yourself.